 So that’s when we figured out that Icecast, the Centova main panel , and WordPress all needed to be set up with certificates, and that not all of them were going to be able to use the same ones.

-Note with interest that they’re talking about putting the private key, the public key, and the authority chain all in one file.
+Note with particular attention that they’re talking about putting the private key, the public key, and the authority chain all in one file.
 I found a BBS topic on how this should be done, specifically with Let’s Encrypt.

-The whole point of a private key is that it’s supposed to be private.
-Why are they asking you to do this??
+(By the way, the whole point of a private key is that it’s supposed to be private.
+Why are they asking you to do this??)

 To do that, you need to set up a directory alias on a web server on the same domain as Centovacast to serve up the validation files Let’s Encrypt needs to prove that you’re who you say you are.

 The instructions say to use a specific block of code to define the directory alias that points to where those validation files are held on the server, but it says nothing about where in your Apache file to put them.

 You’re going to need to set up your aliased directory so that the same domain that handles your Centova server is being served as a regular domain or subdomain on port 80, which is the standard port for serving web pages.

 In my case, I had a subdirectory called ‘station’.
 I had to create a server alias so that that subdomain was included in the list of other servers my main vhost listing handles for me, so that my Centovacast subdomain and my main one are really being handled by the same vhost.
 This saved me from having to set up a complete separate vhost just to handle this one fricking problem.

 It also gives the incorrect code to insert in the first place.
 Forget what they say in their article.
 Here’s the correct code: